Developing Advanced Practitioners

 You must be a practitioner working in an advanced practitioner-type role within the education and training sector.
 You will be working in a peer-to-peer support structure providing guidance on improving quality in teaching, learning and assessment (TLA).

-You will be required to undertake pre-course reading as well as work in an action learning set with peers, undertake a small-scale collaborative quality improvement project and access mentor support.
+You will be required to undertake pre-course reading and undertake a small-scale collaborative quality improvement project.

 You must have full support from your line manager and ideally a member of your senior management team.